Top 5 Things to Do When Visiting Coonawarra

 5. Book a tour of Coonawarra

 Feeling exhausted after caving and crayfishing?
 Come back to winery wonderland and, this time, let the professionals lead the way.
-Coonawarra Discovery and Coonawarra Experiences are local boutique tour operators that offers half- and full-day options, visiting all the local wineries with personalised tastings in our historic region.
+Simon and Kerry from Coonawarra Experiences are local boutique tour operators who offer half- and full-day options, visiting all the local wineries with personalised tastings in our historic region.
 The tours can be tailored to your own requests or you can follow the lead of the tour operators – and most importantly, there’s a designated driver, so there’s no need to spit if that’s not your thing!

 For more information about what to do when visiting Coonawarra, visit the regional Coonawara website here.